jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 No FIF income or loss from interest
 (2) The person is treated as having no FIF income or loss from the interest for the period before 1 April 2014.

+### EZ 32H Person using another method for RAM interest before 1 April 2025
+When this section applies
+(1) This section applies, for a person and an attributing interest in a FIF, if— (a) the person became New Zealand resident on or after 1 April 2024 and before 1 April 2025; and (b) the person met the tests in section CQ 5 (When FIF income arises) or DN 6 (When FIF loss arises) and calculated the FIF income or loss from the interest under the attributable FIF income method, the comparative value method, the deemed rate of return method, the fair dividend rate method, or the cost method for the 2024–25 income year; and
+  (c) the person would have been a RAM taxpayer or an extended RAM taxpayer, and the interest would have been a RAM interest or an extended RAM interest, for the 2024–25 income year if section EX 46B (Limits on choice of revenue account method) came into force on 1 April 2024; and
+  (d) the person is a RAM taxpayer or extended RAM taxpayer, and the interest is a RAM interest or extended RAM interest, on 1 April 2025.
+Treated as meeting tests for election of RAM method on 1 April 2025 (2) For the purposes of section EX 46B(2)﻿(b), the person is treated as first meeting the tests in section CQ 5 or DN 6 for that interest on 1 April 2025.

 ### EZ 33 Application of old financial arrangements rules
 The old financial arrangements rules apply to financial arrangements entered into on or after the implementation date and before 20 May 1999.